 The structure of this report follows the four main topics and analyzes findings of quantitative and qualitative research in four respective chapters.
 The first chapter is aimed at demonstrating how legal professionals view the balance between parties.
 The chapter separately assesses the balance in both criminal and civil/administrative laws and practices, as well as the issue of balance when a party is not represented by a professional lawyer.
 The second chapter discusses whether legal professionals perceive that citizens benefit from judicial system protection in three main ways - the treatment from different institutions, protection of presumption of innocence, and the affordability of the system.
-These issues also cover the question of access and equality for marginalized citizens.
-The third chapter aims to evaluate the quality of legal education as viewed by legal professionals and tries to find ways to improve it.
+These issues also cover the quality of legal education as viewed by legal professionals and tries to find ways to improve it.
 The last chapter demonstrates how the justice system institutions are assessed by legal professionals, the problems in their performance, and how those problems can be addressed.
 The final section reviews the overall conclusions that can be made from this baseline study.